suikac/pysicp/README.md

-# A python implementation on sicp
+# A python implementation of sicp

 Implementation of sicp code in
 [this course](https://b23.tv/SzpfL3) using purely functional programming features(except test) in python

 ## How to build
-Unit Test is included under each package, use virtual environment (PyCharm is recommended) to build each module
+Unit Test is included under each package.
+Use virtual environment (PyCharm is recommended) to run each package

 ## Current Progress:
 - [ ] Procedure